15th April 2015

 One reason that dentures can fit less well over time is because of bone loss beneath the gum.
 As far back as 1972, a 25-year study by Tallgren in Denmark showed that dentures can exacerbate tooth loss by up to 10 times faster in the first year after teeth are removed when a denture is placed over the ridge.
 Dentures on the lower jaw can cause bone loss at a rate that is four times faster than on the upper jaw, and bone loss continues year on year.

-2. Dental implants are strong
+2. Tooth implants are strong

 Dental implants are fitted into your jaw bone where they are left for at least four months before we place a restoration on top of the implant.
 This is to give your bone time to ossify around the implant.
 Once successful ossification has taken place, you will find that your implant is almost, if not as, strong as your natural teeth.